sreeyagr5/Traefik_k8s_OCCONF/README.md

 Deploy Traefik

-The code has 2 scripts , init.sh - initilize lb and setup CRD,RBAC and ClusterRole and Binding.
+init.sh - initilize lb and setup CRD,RBAC and ClusterRole and Binding. install.sh - deployement , set up ingress and rest

 Namespace - For logical separation
 ServiceAccount - For api access